mbruges/zola/content/blog/definitions.md

   icon: 💬
 ---

 Decoding vocabulary is often the first stumbling block for a developing reader.

 But with some help from GPT-4o and some trusty HTML, we can give our learners a chance to vault these blocks and stay in the flow.

 ![A tiger](/images/tiger-forest.webp)
-*What immortal LLM could thy fearful symmetry?*
+*What immortal LLM could frame thy fearful symmetry?*

 ## Preempt, pre-teach, prepare